Florence, Keptis and The Strange Boy had been walking for hours through the hot, dark wasteland and had found nothing but charred corpses.

 “Why are you even here then?”
 Florence asked.

 “Lately the Quilax have begun to develop some magics.
-Its not anywhere near enough to threaten us, but we have to make sure that none of them are able to escape the planet in time.
+It’s not anywhere near enough to threaten us, but we have to make sure that none of the golden fools are able to escape the planet in time.
 Also the Emperor wants to make an event of the destruction of the last of our hated enemies.
 One that the entire galaxy will never forget.
 We hope to catch at least a few survivors to broadcast their executions to the rest of the galaxy.”

 Florence winced in disgust.
 “I’m sorry for what your people went through.
 I am, but you’ve now become the very thing you once fought against.
 What you’re doing here.
 This is just as evil.”
 Florence responded.
 “That’s why we have been sent here.
 To stop you.”